There

 Because you don't want to or because you feel that you can't?

 I'm compelled to take pictures as a photographer, so it's not a want.
-It's a restraint.
-I don't deserve the kind of violence that the police department has been delivering.

 How long have you been doing street photography?